dharple/ip-analysis-helper/README.md

 ## Steps

-1. The rules need to be downloaded from the [IANA IPv4 Special Address Registry] and the [IANA IPv6 Special Address Registry] and placed in the `data/` directory.
+1. Download the rules from the [IANA IPv4 Special Address Registry] and the [IANA IPv6 Special Address Registry] into the `data/` directory.
 2. Run `bin/convert`.
 3. Copy the data out of the resultant `data/*.php` files and put it in to the `$allRaw` property of `Outsanity\IpAnalysis\SpecialAddressBlock\Factory`.